trulience/public/reactjs/audio-driven/README.md

-# Audio driven interactive avatar
+# Sample code

-This demo uses a Trulience avatar set up to use Trulience-connected STT, LLM and TTS providers.
+Follow the instructions below to drive your interactive avatar with an audio mediastream.

-## Run the following commands to get it working
+## Instructions

 Go to the project directory:
 ```